 Those little chicks don't have real feathers yet.
 When they are first hatched, they just have a type of fur to keep them warm.
 A heat lamp is absolutely necessary to keep your chicks at around 95 degrees.
 Also, make sure you opt for a rad bulb to keep the temperature in the right range.
-I bought mine at Tractor Supply just because that's where we got the chicks from, but you can get the and heat lamp on Amazon for $9.99. the bulb for $8.91
+I bought mine at Tractor Supply just because that's where we got the chicks from, but you can get the heat lamp and bulb on Amazon.

 Baby Chick Food and Water